Today's Articles

 *Al Jarreau was born on this date in 1940.
 He was a Black singer and musician.

 Jarreau was student council president and Badger Boys State delegate for Lincoln High School.
 At Boys State, he was elected governor.
-Jarreau went on to attend Ripon College, where he sang with a group called the Indigos.
+Jarreau attended Ripon College, where he sang with the Indigos group.
 He graduated in 1962 with a Bachelor of Science in psychology.
 Two years later, in 1964, he earned a master's degree in vocational rehabilitation from the University of Iowa.

 Jarreau also worked as a rehabilitation counselor in San Francisco and moonlighted with a jazz trio headed by George Duke.
 In 1967, he joined forces with acoustic guitarist Julio Martinez.
 They were a big attraction at a small Sausalito nightclub called Gatsby's.
-This success contributed to Jarreau's decision to make professional singing his life and full-time career.
+This success contributed to Jarreau's decision to become a professional singer and pursue a full-time career.

-In 1975, Jarreau was working with pianist Tom Canning when Warner Bros.
+1975 Jarreau was working with pianist Tom Canning when Warner Bros.
 Records spotted him.
-That same year he released his critically acclaimed debut album, We Got By, which catapulted him to international fame and garnered him an Echo Award (the German equivalent of the Grammy in the United States).
+That same year, he released his critically acclaimed debut album, We Got By, which catapulted him to international fame and garnered him an Echo Award (the German equivalent of the Grammy in the United States).
 A second Echo Award would follow with the release of his second album, Glow.
-In 1978, Al won his first Grammy Award for Best Jazz Vocal Performance for his album, Look To The Rainbow.
+In 1978, Al won his first Grammy Award for Best Jazz Vocal Performance for his album Look To The Rainbow.

 Jarreau was perhaps best known for his 1981 album Breakin' Away.
 He also sang the theme song of the late-1980s television series Moonlighting and was among the performers on the 1985 charity song "We Are the World."
 On February 8, 2017, after being hospitalized for exhaustion in Los Angeles, he canceled his remaining 2017 tour dates.
 Al Jarreau died of respiratory failure at the age of 76 on February 12, 2017, and is interred in the Forest Lawn Memorial Park.